rtfms/360-view/readme.txt

 Contributors: mikhalchuk
 Tags: vr, panorama, 360, 360 degree, 360 degree images, shortcode, embed Requires at least: 4.0
-Tested up to: 5.6.0
+Tested up to: 5.4
 Requires PHP: 7.0
 License: MIT
 License URI: https://opensource.org/licenses/MIT
+Stable tag: trunk

 Embed multiple 360-degree photos into your wordpress pages and posts  with a shortcode.
 This plugin also allows adding a simple text label to your photos and provides multiple ways to transform both the label and the view.

 == Description ==
 Embed 360-degree photos into your blog content with a shortcode.
+See example here: <a href="https://andrey.mikhalchuk.com/2020/07/09/using-360-degree-photos-in-wordpress.html" target="_new">Using 360-degree Photos in WordPress</a>

 # FEATURES:
-- place multiple 360-degree photos on the same page
+* place multiple 360-degree photos on the same page
-- host the photos anywhere (your own server, github, cloud drive, someone else\'s website, i.e. literally anywhere)
+* host the photos anywhere (your own server, github, cloud drive, someone else's website, i.e. literally anywhere)
-- no 3rd party accounts are required.
+* no 3rd party accounts are required.
 Uploading your images to a 3rd party server is not required either (though cloud hosting of your images is also supported)
-- wrap text around the photo
+* wrap text around the photo
-- fullscreen mode
+* fullscreen mode
-- support for mobile devices and VR headsets
+* support for mobile devices and VR headsets
-- mobile device and headset position tracking
+* mobile device and headset position tracking
--  ability to add a 3-d label to the image
+*  ability to add a 3-d label to the image
--- customize the label position and rotation
+  * customize the label position and rotation
--- customize font family
+  * customize font family
--- customize the label size
+  * customize the label size
-- ability to rotate the 360-degree photo (level horizon, change the starting point etc)
+* ability to rotate the 360-degree photo (level horizon, change the starting point etc)
-- ability to define the viewport width and height
+* ability to define the viewport width and height
-- ability to save a screenshot from the 360-degree photo
+* ability to save a screenshot from the 360-degree photo

 # SHORTCODE EXAMPLE
 basic example:
-[360 src=\"my_favorite-360-degree-image.jpg\" text=\"My Favorite Place\"]
+[360 src="my_favorite-360-degree-image.jpg" text="My Favorite Place"]

 more advanced example:
-[360 src=\"my_favorite-360-degree-image.jpg\" text=\"My Favorite Place\" text-position=\"-2 4 -3.5\" text-rotation=\"0 0 0\" width=\"400px\" height=\"400px\" align=\"left\" rotate=\"2 90 20\" text-color=\"#aa0000\" text-width=\"5\" text-scale=\"2 2\"]
+[360 src="my_favorite-360-degree-image.jpg" text="My Favorite Place" text-position="-2 4 -3.5" text-rotation="0 0 0" width="400px" height="400px" align="left" rotate="2 90 20" text-color="#aa0000" text-width="5" text-scale="2 2"]

 # SHORTCODE PARAMETERS
-(the values in the parenthesis are the defaults)
+The complete list of supported parameters is provided below.
+The values in the parenthesis are the defaults.

-- width (\"100%\") - the width of the viewport, could be specified in pixels, percents etc
+* width ("100%") - the width of the viewport, could be specified in pixels, percents etc
-- height (\"300px\") - the height of the viewport
+* height ("300px") - the height of the viewport
-- rotation (\"0 0 0\") - the initial rotation of the image (pitch, yaw and roll) in degrees
+* rotation ("0 0 0") - the initial rotation of the image (pitch, yaw and roll) in degrees
-- scale (\"-1 1 1\") - the scale (i.e. how do you want to resize your image) of the image in 3 dimensions.
+* scale ("-1 1 1") - the scale (i.e. how do you want to resize your image) of the image in 3 dimensions.
 Note that the first parameter -s negative.
 If you make it positive then the image will be mirrored horizontally.
-- fov (80) - use this parameter to correct the "fisheye" effect when you are displaying the image in a viewport that's stretched too much (see the FAQ)
+* fov (80) - use this parameter to correct the "fisheye" effect when you are displaying the image in a viewport that's stretched too much (see the FAQ)
-- text (\"\") - the text label to display on the image.
+* text ("") - the text label to display on the image.
 The default is the empty string (i.e. no text label will be displayed)
-- text-position (\"0.0 0.0 -2.5\") - position of the text label in 3d space.
-It\'s best to keep the 3rd coordinate negative, around 2-5
+* text-position ("0.0 0.0 -2.5") - position of the text label in 3d space.
+It's best to keep the 3rd coordinate negative, around 2-5
-- text-rotation (\"0 0 0\") - text label rotation (pitch, yaw and roll) in degrees
+* text-rotation ("0 0 0") - text label rotation (pitch, yaw and roll) in degrees
-- text-font (\"kelsonsans\") - the font to use for the text label.
-Supported options are -- aileronsemibold
+* text-font ("kelsonsans") - the font to use for the text label.
+Supported options are
+  * aileronsemibold
--- dejavu
+  * dejavu
--- exo2bold
+  * exo2bold
--- exo2semibold
+  * exo2semibold
--- kelsonsans
+  * kelsonsans
--- monoid
+  * monoid
--- mozillavr
+  * mozillavr
--- sourcecodepro
+  * sourcecodepro
--- standard web font families (Arial, Helvetica, etc) are NOT supported
+  * standard web font families (Arial, Helvetica, etc) are NOT supported
-- text-color (\"lightgrey\") - the font color.
+* text-color ("lightgrey") - the font color.
 Both HTML color names and hex codes are supported
-- text-scale (\"1 1\") - font scale (x and y).
-I.e. if you want to make the font taller, then specify something like \"2 1\".
+* text-scale ("1 1") - font scale (x and y).
+I.e. if you want to make the font taller, then specify something like "2 1".
-- src - the URL of the image to display.
+* src - the URL of the image to display.
 This URL can be anywhere.
-For instance if you\'re self-hosting Wordpress, you can upload the image to your media library and list its URL (either relative or absolute) here.
+For instance if you're self-hosting Wordpress, you can upload the image to your media library and list its URL (either relative or absolute) here.
-- align (\"left\") - how to align the viewport relative to the rest of the page contents
+* align ("left") - how to align the viewport relative to the rest of the page contents

 == Installation ==
-If you\'re using wordpress.com or configured plugins installation via Wordpress web UI then
+If you're using wordpress.com or configured plugins installation via Wordpress web UI then

-- go to the Wordpress admin console
+* go to the Wordpress admin console
-- go to Plugins->Add New
+* go to Plugins->Add New
-- search for \"Wordpress VR\"
+* search for "Wordpress VR"
-- Click \"Install Now\"
+* Click "Install Now"
-- Click \"Activate\"
+* Click "Activate"

-If you\'re self-hosting Wordpress or prefer to install the plugins from the command line
+If you're self-hosting Wordpress or prefer to install the plugins from the command line

-- go to /wp-content/plugins
+* go to /wp-content/plugins
-- download the plugin .zip file (use wget or curl) into the plugins directory
+* download the plugin .zip file (use wget or curl) into the plugins directory
-- unzip the file (and delete the .zip file if you want to)
+* unzip the file (and delete the .zip file if you want to)
-- go to Wordpress admin interface
+* go to Wordpress admin interface
-- go to Plugins
+* go to Plugins
-- locate \"Wordpress VR\"
+* locate "Wordpress VR"
-- click \"Activate\"
+* click "Activate"

 == Frequently Asked Questions ==
 = Can I embed video =